CurlsandCode/CurlsandCode.github.io/_posts/2017-05-15-key_words_in_object_oriented_programming.markdown

 ![](http://media-cache-ec0.pinimg.com/736x/56/39/ed/5639edb48990f9c05d7fc1450c85b47a.jpg)

 The hardest thing about OOP for me was remembering the major keywords and what action they indicated to preform.
-SO here is a sort of cheat sheet I came up with to help me remember:
+So I came up with a sort of cheat sheet to help me remember:

 1.**Class**-
 > ```